phanumat/Documentation/tools-and-ide/github-integration.rst

 **Step 3 - Merge the changes from upstream/master to your local master branch**

 Type ``git merge upstream/master`` and press Enter.
-This will bring your fork’s local master branch up to date with the changes in the SmartThingsPublic master branch.
+This will bring your fork’s local master branch up to date with the changes in the PEA HiVEPublic master branch.

 **Step 4 - Push changes to your remote fork**

-Now that we have our local repository updated synced with the latest SmartThingsPublic repository, we need to push those changes to our remote fork.
+Now that we have our local repository updated synced with the latest PEA HiVEPublic repository, we need to push those changes to our remote fork.
 Remember, this is where the IDE looks for changes (not your local clone!).

 Type ``git push origin master`` and press Enter.
 This will push all commits in your local repository on the master branch, to the remote (origin) master branch.